 At any moment, an animal emergency requiring surgery happens.
 Just like humans, a successful emergency surgery requires having blood on hand.
 Too often a supply of blood is lacking.
 As a result, the IndyVet Blood Donation Center was created to provide and supply canine and feline blood products.
 The pet blood we collect is used by IndyVet and other veterinary hospitals for transfusions during emergency treatments, major surgeries and anemia.
 The supply we generate is used by veterinary practices throughout Indiana and across the United States.

-Check out our donation video below of the blood collection process.
-It’s pretty simple!
+Donating blood is pretty simple.
 It takes about 30 minutes and your pet will not be anesthetized!
 Here are the steps to our collection process:

 Each unit of whole blood is broken down into packed red blood cells and plasma.
 Nothing is wasted and each unit can save 2-4 pets.
 Packed red blood cells have a shelf life of 42 days, while plasma can be stored for five years.